Skip Nav Destination

 Published: 27 April 2022

-...
-Press Limited on behalf of the Biochemical Society and distributed under the Creative Commons Attribution License 4.0 (CC BY) .
-25-hydroxyvitamin D adipose bile cholecalciferol metabolism This year is the 100th anniversary of the first use of the term vitamin D to describe a fat-soluble...
+... advance when published and why there is still much to be learned from this paper half a century later.
+25-hydroxyvitamin D adipose bile cholecalciferol metabolism This year is the 100th anniversary of the first use of the term vitamin D to describe a fat-soluble factor that cured rickets...

 Eva Maria Pastor Arroyo, Nima Yassini, Elif Sakiri, Giancarlo Russo, Soline Bourgeois, Nilufar Mohebbi, Kerstin Amann, Nicole Joller, Carsten A. Wagner, Pedro Henrique Imenez Silva